billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

   received.
 Power is usually expressed in watts (joules per second) {{?RFC7326}}.

 Nameplate Power:
-: Is the nominal power of a device as specified by the device manufacturer {{?RFC7326}}.
+: The maximum continuous power a hardware component is designed to consume or deliver, as specified by the manufacturer.
+It is a rated design value, not an expected operating one, and does not change during operation.
+For any supported Power State, the power drawn in that state MUST NOT exceed the Nameplate Power of the component.

 Device:
 : A piece of electrical or non-electrical equipment.